ryanpeh/SmartNUS/docs/tutorials/AddRemark.md

 ### Add a new `Remark` class

-Create a new `Remark` in `seedu.smartnus.model.question`.
-Since a `Remark` is a field that is similar to `Address`, we can reuse a significant bit of code.
+Create a new `Remark` in `seedu.smartnus.model.Question`.
+Since a `Remark` is a field that is similar to `Tag`, we can reuse a significant bit of code.

-A copy-paste and search-replace later, you should have something like [this](https://github.com/se-edu/addressbook-level3/commit/4516e099699baa9e2d51801bd26f016d812dedcc#diff-af2f075d24dfcd333876f0fbce321f25).
+A copy-paste and search-replace later.
 Note how `Remark` has no constrains and thus does not require input validation.

 ### Make use of `Remark`